5.7. Biological and Psychological Positivism

 Trait theories assume there are fundamental differences that differentiate criminals from non-criminals.
 These differences can be discovered through scientific investigations.
 Additionally, many early biological and psychological theories used hard determinism, which implies people with certain traits will be criminals.

 Cesare Lombroso was a trained medical doctor in Italy when he had an epiphany.
 As he was performing autopsies on Italian prisoners, he started to believe many of these men had different physical attributes compared to law-abiding people and that these differences were biologically inherited.
-In 1876, five years after Darwin’s claim about some humans might be evolutionary reversions, Lombroso wrote The Criminal Man.[1]
-Lombroso claimed 1/3 of all offenders were born criminals who were atavistic (evolutionary throwbacks).
+In 1876, five years after Darwin’s claim that some humans might be evolutionary reversions, Lombroso wrote The Criminal Man.[1]
+Lombroso claimed that 1/3 of all offenders were born criminals who were atavistic (evolutionary throwbacks).

 Atavistic features